-I, ROBERT A. GUERRERO, certify that NORTHERN MARIANA ISLANDS has conducted the annual review of its laws and regulations for compatibility regarding commercial motor vehicle safety and that the Commonwealth's safety laws remain compatible with the Federal Motor Carrier Safety Regulations (49 CFR parts 390-397) and the Hazardous Materials Regulations (49 CFR parts 107 (subparts F and G only), 171-173, 177, 178, and 180) and standards and orders of the Federal government, except as may be determined by the Administrator to be inapplicable to a State enforcement program.
+I, CLEMENT R. BERMUDES, certify that NORTHERN MARIANA ISLANDS has conducted the annual review of its laws and regulations for compatibility regarding commercial motor vehicle safety and that the Commonwealth's safety laws remain compatible with the Federal Motor Carrier Safety Regulations (49 CFR parts 390-397) and the Hazardous Materials Regulations (49 CFR parts 107 (subparts F and G only), 171-173, 177, 178, and 180) and standards and orders of the Federal government, except as may be determined by the Administrator to be inapplicable to a State enforcement program.
 For the purpose of this certification, Compatible means Commonwealth laws or regulations pertaining to interstate commerce that are identical to the FMCSRs and HMRs or have the same effect as the FMCSRs and identical to the HMRs and for intrastate commerce rules identical to or within the tolerance guidelines for the FMCSRs and identical to the HMRs.

 If there are any exceptions that should be noted to the above certification, include an explanation in the text box below.
-CNMI DPS MCSAP is working on addressing a finding from 2017 regarding to the applicability of the FMCSR's and the FHMR's to the CNMI.
-The MCSAP program is collaborating with the members of the CNMI Legislature to amend Title 9 of the Commonwealth Code §3114 for the automatic adoption of the FMCSR's and FHMR's.
-The draft legislation is currently under review before being introduce in the CNMI legislature.
+The CNMI DPS MCSAP is actively dealing with a discovery made in 2017 concerning the FMCSR's and FHMR's related to the CNMI.
+The MCSAP initiative is cooperating with the CNMI Legislature representatives to modify Title 9 of the Commonwealth Code §3114.
+This modification aims to facilitate the automatic integration of the FMCSR's and FHMR's.
+The initial version of the proposed legislation is presently being evaluated before its presentation in the CNMI Legislature.

-Part 5 Section 3 - New Laws/Legislation/Policy Impacting CMV Safety
+Part 5 Section 4 - New Laws/Legislation/Policy Impacting CMV Safety

-Has the State adopted/enacted any new or updated laws (i.e., statutes) impacting CMV safety since the last CVS or annual update was submitted?
-Yes No as the State adopted/enacted any new administrative actions or policies impacting CMV safety since the last VSP?
+Has the State adopted/enacted any new or updated laws (i.e., statutes) impacting CMV safety since the last CVSF or annual update was submitted?
+Yes No Has the State adopted/enacted any new administrative actions or policies impacting CMV safety since the last CVSP?
 Yes No

-FY 2023 Certification of MCSAP Conformance (State Certification)
+FY 2024 Certification of MCSAP Conformance (State Certification)